 - Standardised tests of reading, writing, spelling and number skills if required

-- Stressful experiences during infancy and early childhood
+- Stress, accidents or illness during infancy and early childhood

 - Special gifts and talents